Samma dynasty

-The Sammas, gained control of Thatta in the southern Sindh from the Sumras around 1335, and expanded their territory northward to Bhakkar and beyond.
-In 1361-62, Firuz Shah Tughlaq of Delhi Sultanate, invaded Sindh and again brought Sammas under his suzerainty.
-Throughout the period of the Samma dynasty, Turkic groups were pushing down from the northwest, including those led by Timur (Tamerlane) who sacked Delhi in 1398.
-Sindh remained under control of Khizr Khan, founder of Sayyid dynasty, who was an who was an appointed governor of Sindh and Multan provinces by Timur on his behalf.
-Sammas remained under Sayyid dynasty till 1451.
-Later Sammas were finally defeated by the Arghun dynasty, who had been displaced from Kandahar in Afghanistan by Babur, in 1519–1520.

 Beginnings

+According to Chachnama, Jats of Lohana tribe included Sammas.
+Sarah Ansari states both Sammas and Soomros to be Rajput tribes when they converted to Islam.
+Their chiefs were followers of Suhrawardi Sufi saints with their base at Uch and Multan.
+Firishta mentions two groups of zamindars in Sindh, namely Sumra and Samma.

 Information about the early years of the Samma dynasty is very sketchy.
-We know from Ibn Battuta that in 1333 the Sammas were in rebellion, led by the founder of the dynasty, Jam Tamachi Unar.
-According to some sources Samma clan was a Rajput clan, according to other source, tribes such as Samma, Lohana, Lakha, Sahtah and Chand(Channa) may have been a sub-division of Jats or to be put on a par with the Jats.The Sammas overthrew the Soomras soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
+Tribes such as Samma were regarded as a sub-division of Jats or on a par with the Jats when Muslims first arrived in Sindh, and it is known from Ibn Battuta that in 1333 the Sammas were in rebellion, led by the founder of the dynasty, Jam Tamachi Unar.
+The Sammas overthrew the Soomras soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 The Samma dynasty overtook the Sumra dynasty and ruled Sindh during 1365–1521.
 Around that time, the Sindhi Swarankar community returned from Kutch to their home towns in Sindh, and some settled empty land on the banks of Sindhu River near Dadu, Sindh.
 By the end of year 1500, nearly the entire Sindhi Swarankar community had returned to Sindh.
 This period marks the beginning of Sufistic thought and teachings in Sindh.

 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
 During most of period of Samma rule, the Sindh was politically and economically tied to the Gujarat Sultanate, with occasional periods of friction.
 Coins struck by the Samma dynasty show the titles "Sultan" and "Shah" as well as "Jam", the Jadeja rulers of western Gujarat also part of Samma tribe and directly descended from Jam Unar, the first Samma sultan of Sindh.
 Sandhai Muslims are Samma of Sindh.
 Even the Chudasama Rajputs of Gujarat are also part of Samma tribe, who are still Hindu, and distributed in Junagadh District and Bhal Region of Gujarat.